alexchilton1/7MU011-Reactive-Sound-Installation/README.md

   }
 }
 ```
 The other two sensors are programmed the same way.
 As this was the first attempt at a multiple sensor sketch it did take quite a lot of trial and error to get it working correctly.
 Using if else if was the way the sketch finally became usuable and worked in the corect manner.
-However, through perseverance, the idea became a reality and offered a template to start working from on other mulitple sensor sketches.
+However, through perseverance, the idea became a reality and offered a template to start working from on other multiple sensor sketches.

 ![Ultrasonic Second Prototype](https://github.com/alexchilton1/7MU011-Reactive-Sound-Installation/blob/Edit/Pictures/File_034.jpeg)

 **Multiple IR Sensors**

 This prototype is again a reworked version of the previous one.
 It allows multiple separate sensors to print their individual values over serial.
-Unlike the ultrasonic sensor, the range does not need to be specified in the code as it uses an onboard potentiometer altered by a screwdriver.
+Unlike the ultrasonic sensor, the range does not need to be specified in the code as it uses an on-board potentiometer altered with a screwdriver.
 The integers are specified so that the individual sensors can write their data to the serial monitor separately.
 The five sensors are split into five groups, all using the same variable; obstacle.
 ```
 void ObstacleSensor(int obstaclePin)
   {